brevzin/cpp_proposals/3294_code_injection/code-injection.md

 * Refined the interpolator syntax to `\(e)`, `\id(e)`, and `\tokens(e)` (parens mandatory in all cases)
 * Dropped the `declare [: e :]` splicer
 * Implemented much of the proposal with links to examples (including a new [type erasure example](#type-erasure))
-* Changed syntax for hygienic macros, since the parameters can just be `std::meta::info`
+* Changed syntax for macros, since the parameters can just be `std::meta::info`, and extended discussion of them.

 # Introduction

-This paper is proposing augmenting [@P2996R3] to add code injection in the form of token sequences.
+This paper is proposing augmenting [@P2996R4] to add code injection in the form of token sequences.

 We consider the motivation for this feature to some degree pretty obvious, so we will not repeat it here, since there are plenty of other things to cover here.
 Instead we encourage readers to read some other papers on the topic ([@P0707R4], [@P0712R0], [@P1717R0], [@P2237R0]).